The fixation time of a strongly beneficial allele in a structured population: Model and main results

 For notational simplicity, we discuss here the situation $d=2$ with the founder of the sweep being in colony~$\iota=1$.
 The three cases allow us to distinguish when the first successful migrant (carrying allele $\mathpzc B$ and still having offspring at the time of fixation) moves to colony~2.

-\begin{enumerate} \item $\mu\in\Theta(\alpha)$: Since in colony~1 the number of successful lines grows like a Yule process with branching rate~$\alpha$, migration of the first successful line will occur already at a time of order $1/\alpha$.
+\begin{enumerate} \item $\mu\in\Theta(\alpha)$: Since in colony~1 the number of successful lines grows like a Yule process with branching rate~$\alpha$, migration of the first successful line will occur already while the Yule process has $\mathcal O(1)$ lines, i.e.\ at a time of order $1/\alpha$ if $\mu\in \Theta(\alpha)$.
 From here on, the beneficial allele has to fix in both colonies, which happens in time $2\log(\alpha)/\alpha$ on each of the colonies.

-We conjecture that this assertion is valid also for the case $\mu/\alpha \to \infty$, since intuitively a still higher migration rate should render a panmictic situation due to an averaging effect.
+We conjecture that this assertion is valid also for the case $\mu/\alpha \to \infty$, since intuitively a still higher migration rate should result in a panmictic situation due to an averaging effect.
 However, so far our techniques, and in particular our fundamental Lemma~\ref{l:numberASGnew}, do not cover this case. \item $\mu\in\Theta(\alpha^\gamma), 0\ \leq \gamma<1$: Again, the question is when the first successful migrant goes to colony~2.
 (In the epidemic model from Definition~\ref{def:auxProc}.1, this refers to infection of colony 2.)
 We will argue that this is the case after a time $(1-\gamma)\log(\alpha)/\alpha$.
 Indeed, by this time, the Yule process approximating the number of successful lines in colony~1 has about $\exp(\alpha(1-\gamma)\log(\alpha)/\alpha) = \alpha^{1-\gamma}$ lines, each of which travels to colony~2 at rate $\alpha^\gamma$, so by that time the overall rate of migration to colony~2 is~$\alpha$.
 More generally, at time $x \log(\alpha)/\alpha$, the rate of successful migrants is $\alpha^{\gamma+x}$.
 So, if $\gamma+x<1$, the probability that a successful migration happens up to time $x\log(\alpha)/\alpha$ is negligible, whereas if $\gamma+x>1$, the probability that a successful migration happens up to time $x\log(\alpha)/\alpha$ is close to 1.
 By these arguments, the first successful migration must occur around time $(1-\gamma)\log(\alpha)/\alpha$ and the time it then takes to fix in colony~2 is again $2\log(\alpha)/\alpha$. \item $\mu = 1/(\log\alpha)$: Here, migration is so rare that we have to wait until almost fixation in colony~1 before a successful migrant comes along.
 Consider the new timescale whose time unit is $\log \alpha / \alpha$, so that migration happens at rate $a(1,2)/\alpha$ per individual on this timescale.
 Roughly, after time~1 (in the new timescale), the beneficial allele is almost fixed in colony~1.